DanKE123abc/DanKeJson/README_en.md

 DanKeJson has incorporated a variety of features to facilitate development, including but not limited to:

-- Data transmission via the [JsonData](./Docs/API/JsonData.md) class
+- Pass data using the [JsonData]([JsonData](./Docs/API/JsonData.md)) class.
-- Implicit conversion operators
+- Implicit conversion operators.
+- Support reading .jsonl (JSONL).
-- Tolerance for superfluous commas in arrays and objects
+- Allow trailing commas in arrays and objects (JSON5).
+- Allow key names without quotes (JSON5).
-- Single quotes are permissible in strings.
+- Allow single quotes in strings (JSON5).
-- Comment allowance*
+- Allow comments*.
-- Conversion of undefined values to null
+- Convert undefined values to null.

 For more information on features, please refer to: [**Hello DanKeJson**](./Docs/DanKeJson.md)